wyatt-toure/guppy-colour-learning/README.md

   - `docs/` contains the reader-friendly html write-up of the analyses, the GitHub pages site is built from this folder
   - `R/` contains custom R functions used in the analysis
+  - `references/` contains reference information and formatting for citations used in the project
   - `figs/` contains the individual files for the figures and residual diagnostic plots produced by the analysis scripts.
 This directory is created and populated by running `analysis-experiment-1.Rmd`,